Caribbean oven baked salmon with sautéed vegetables

 1 celery stalk, chopped

-Make Caribbean green seasoning by blending together the spring onions, scotch bonnet, garlic, thyme, coriander, basil, onion and celery in a food processer.
-Place fish in a bowl and clean with the lemon.
+Make the Caribbean green seasoning by blending together the spring onions, scotch bonnet, garlic, thyme, coriander, basil, onion and celery in a food processer.
+Place the salmon in a bowl and clean it with the lemon.
 Add 2 tablespoons of the seasoning and mix.
-If you have time, you can leave in the fridge overnight or for at least an hour before cooking.
+Leave it in the fridge overnight, or for at least an hour before cooking.

-Heat the oven to 190C/gas mark 6.
-Place the fish in a greased baking tin and drizzle with some oil.
+Heat the oven to 190°C/ 170°C fan /gas mark 5.
+Place the salmon in a greased baking tin and drizzle with some oil.
 Cover with foil and cook for 20 minutes.
 Fill a large saucepan with water and bring to the boil.
 Prepare your vegetables by finely slicing the celery, white cabbage, peppers and carrot.

-After 20 minutes remove foil covering the fish and cook for a further 10 minutes until slightly brown.
-While the fish is in the oven for the last 10 minutes, boil the sliced vegetables in plenty of water for 10 minutes until slightly soft, then drain.
+Remove the foil covering the salmon and then cook for a further 10 minutes until slightly brown.
+During those last 10 minutes, boil the sliced vegetables in plenty of water until slightly soft and then drain.

-In a frying pan add 2 tablespoons of oil and sauté the boiled vegetables for 3 minutes, adding a little of the Caribbean seasoning for taste.
-Serve the fish on a bed of the sautéed vegetables.
+Sauté the boiled vegetables in 2 tablespoons of oil for 3 minutes in a frying pan, adding a little of the Caribbean seasoning for taste.
+Serve the salmon on a bed of the sautéed vegetables.

 This recipe is low in carbohydrate and the values have been provided for those who have trained in insulin adjustment.
 To make this a more balanced meal serve with rice or a small portion of cornmeal pie.